magic-akari/lrc-maker/README.md

 This project does not configure a local server, and a plugin for vscode is used in actual development.

+## Star this project :star:

+If you like give us a star :star: Share this project to help more people.

 ---

 ## 这个项目是什么